 Developers of active pipeline sites (i.e. those with accepted network connection offers or planning permission) were contacted.
-Developer feedback received was used to augment the detailed deskbased research of each pipeline site, as well as discussing key development factors and drivers in their respective industries.
+Developer feedback received was used to augment the detailed deskbased research of each pipeline site, alongside discussion of key development factors and drivers in their respective industries.

-Wider industry consultation was also completed for some

-technologies, with a particular focus on emerging technology sectors.
-This included trade bodies. landowners, asset operators, technology companies and other relevant organisations.
+Wider industry consultation was also completed for some technologies, with a particular focus on less established technology sectors.
+This included trade bodies, landowners, asset operators, technology companies and other relevant organisations.
 Information was gathered predominantly through direct conversations, as well as through existing industry networks and events.